ehpc-lab/docker-conda-course/README.md

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

 Ensure that the software Docker Desktop is installed successfully.
+You will see an icon close to the date and clock.

 ### For Linux
 Access the “Get Docker Linux” website (https://docs.docker.com/get-docker/) and follow the instructions for installing.